Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 A service charge is typically added to restaurant and hotel bills in Bolivia, but it is customary to add a five to 10 percent tip for good service over and above this charge.
 Porters at hotels expect small tips and drivers are only tipped if hired for a full day.

 Bolivia is generally a safe destination, though visitors should be vigilant at all times.
-Pick-pocketing takes place on buses and in crowded areas, as it does in Europe.
-Female tourists should avoid taking jungle and pampas tours on their own and should always avoid unlicensed guides.
-Travellers should stay away from political demonstrations.
-Most crimes in Bolivia are non-confrontational.
+Pick-pocketing takes place on buses and in crowded areas.
+Travellers should avoid unlicensed guides and stay away from political demonstrations.
+Floods and mudslides from heavy rainfall may also strongly affect transport.

-In conversation, rural Bolivians should be referred to as campesinos (subsistence farmers) rather than Indians, as the later is seen as offensive.
+In conversation, rural Bolivians should be referred to as campesinos rather than Indians, as the later is seen as offensive.
 'Machismo' is very much alive and husband and wife roles within the family are very traditional.
 Homosexuality is frowned upon, particularly in the Altiplano.
 Formal occasions call for a suit and tie for men, while women should wear dresses.
 It's also expected to call those older than you 'Señor' and 'Señora' as a polite sign of respect.

 Relationship building is important is Bolivia, so getting down to business might take some time.
 Foreigners should remember not to rush things.
 Negotiations are generally quite slow, and face-to-face communication is preferred over phone calls or written communications.
 For these reasons, foreigners should be prepared to make many trips before reaching an agreement.
 Punctuality is expected, even if the meeting doesn't start on time, and schedules are often just a guideline.
 Consequently, meetings are fairly unstructured and deadlines are often unimportant.